-Witsel was raised in Vottem, a town near Liège, and made his first steps in the game of football in the youth set-up of CS Visé before moving on to Standard Liège.
+Witsel, who was raised in Vottem near Liège and started out in the CS Visé youth set-up, came through the ranks at Standard Liège.
 He made his debut in the Jupiler Pro League on 17 September 2006 against Brussels FC.
-In the 2007/08 season, he was part of an imposing Liège midfield which also contained Steven Defour and Marouane Fellaini.
-That season, Witsel, the son of a Belgian native and a French immigrant from Martinique, won his first Belgian title and also received both the prize for best young player of the year as well as the golden shoe for best player in the league.
+In the 2007/08 season, he became a Belgian champion for the first time, was voted the young player of the year and received the golden shoe for best player in the league.

-After a year at Benfica (2011/12), Witsel moved to Zenit St. Petersburg, where he remained until January 2017.
-After winning two league titles with Liège (2008 and 2009), the Belgian managed to add the 2015 Russian league title to his medal collection.
-Then, in the 2017 January transfer window, an offer almost too good to turn down came in from China.
-Witsel duly accepted, despite the fact Juventus had also expressed interest.
+After a short spell at Benfica (2011 to September 2012), Witsel moved to Zenit St. Petersburg, where he remained until January 2017.
+Having won two league titles with Liège (2008 and 2009), the Belgian managed to add the 2015 Russian league title to his medal collection.
+"The first year in Russia was difficult," Witsel confessed.
+"I would've preferred to stay in Lisbon.
+Both because of Benfica and the qualty of life in Portugal.
+I initially had a few difficulties finding my feet in St. Petersburg.
+The results weren't good in the first year either, but then we won the title and the cup.
+In the end, I had four and a half good years in a beautiful city."
+But then, during the 2016/17 season, an offer that was almost too good to turn down came in from China.
+Witsel duly accepted, even though Juventus had expressed interest.